YU-Zhejian/art_modern/docs/Install.md

 The following dependencies are bundled with the project.
 You do not need to install them manually.
 However, you may choose to use external ones if you have them installed in your system.
 Consult your sytstem administrator if you do not know whether and where those libraries are installed.

-**NOTE** Bundled dependencies may introduce security vulnerabilities.
+**NOTE** Using bundled dependencies may introduce security vulnerabilities.

+See also: [Copying.md](./Copying.md) for the licenses and versions of those bundled dependencies.

 ### [HTSLib](https://www.htslib.org/)